When it comes to jet ski trailer prices, they can vary from dealership to dealership.

 - If they get the double, they’ll be ready to get another jet ski later.

-I would recommend getting a double for many reasons.
-Double Jet Ski trailers hold their value the best and the new ones only go up in price every year.
-In the long run, it will be cheaper to get a double jetski trailer now instead of later.
+I recommend getting a double for many reasons.
+Double Jet Ski trailers hold their value the best, and the new ones only go up in price every year.
+Eventually, it will be cheaper to get a double jet ski trailer now instead of later.